Omar-eng-sys/Smart_Radar_System/README.md

 ## 🚀 How to Run

 ### 1. Hardware Setup
-Connect the components according to the circuit diagram shown in the screenshots.
+Connect the components according to the circuit diagram.
+Ensure external power is used for the MG996R servos as they draw high current.

 ### 2. Arduino Code
 * Navigate to the `Arduino and Processing Codes` folder.
-* Open `sketch.ino` (or the final version `.ino`).
+* Open `sketch.ino`.
-* Upload the code to your Arduino board.
+* Upload the code to your **Arduino Nano**.

 ### 3. Processing Dashboard
 * Install **Processing IDE**.